Over 4.2 billion people have gambled at some point in their lives.

 But if you also like to visit the horse track regularly, you may have even more losses to deduct.

-3. Back up Those Losses
+3. Back Your Gambling Losses

 When in doubt, it’s always wise to back up the losses you’ve kept track of.
 You can do this by holding onto any receipts from transactions made at racetracks or casinos.